ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 code processing data types that can be compiled as if we were in a strict language.

-Strict constructor fields share considerable overlap with ``Strict``, yet they proved unsufficient for encoding invariants for efficient code generation.
+**Strict constructor fields** share considerable overlap with ``Strict``, yet they proved insufficient for encoding invariants for efficient code generation.

 This proposal consciously left out further work like a new specification for levity polymorphism (every data type polymorphic over lifted types can